kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/google-cloud-run.md

 Create a sample Cloud Run workload.
 Then, use Google Workload Identity to authorize Gloo Gateway to send requests to the Cloud Run workload.

-1. In your Google Cloud project, identify or create a Kubernetes Engine cluster.
+1. In your Google Cloud project, identify or create a Google Kubernetes Engine (GKE) cluster.
 For an example, follow the [Kubernetes Engine quickstart in the Google Cloud docs](https://cloud.google.com/kubernetes-engine/docs/quickstarts/create-cluster).

 2. [Install Gloo Gateway Enterprise **version 1.17 or later** in your GKE cluster]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/#google-kubernetes-engine-gke" %}}).